HubRise/website/content/apps/prestashop/en/push-catalog.md

 ### Categories

+PrestaShop Bridge creates the categories that do not already exist in PrestaShop, identifying them by their name.

-PrestaShop Bridge maps HubRise categories one-to-one to categories of products on PrestaShop.
-The category name and description are sent to PrestaShop.
+Both the category name and description are sent to PrestaShop.

 ### Products and Skus

+PrestaShop Bridge creates the products that do not already exist in PrestaShop, identifying them by their ref codes.
+New products are inactive by default, letting you review them before making them available on your website.

+PrestaShop Bridge does not delete or update existing products.

 HubRise products and skus are mapped one-to-one to PrestaShop products and combinations.
-For more information about products in HubRise catalogs, see [Products](/developers/api/catalogs#products).

 For every HubRise `product` object, PrestaShop Bridge sends the following information to PrestaShop: